kennyputman/JPaint/README.md

 ## Missing Features and Known Bugs
 No known missing features or bugs.

+## Final Exam Changes
+No changes have been made as no points were lost on parts 1-3.

 ## Design Patterns
 The project uses the following design patterns